Imran Khan visited IMF: Shehbaz Sharif - ExBulletin

 Imran Khan visited IMF: Shehbaz Sharif

-New Delhi: Pakistani Muslim League-Nawaz (PML-N) president and National Assembly (AN) opposition leader Shehbaz Sharif on Friday lambasted Pakistani Prime Minister Imran Khan and said he had surrendered to the International Monetary Fund (IMF) in the economic war, Dunya News reported.
+New Delhi: Pakistan Muslim League President-Nawaz (PML-N) and National Assembly (AN) opposition leader Shehbaz Sharif on Friday blasted Pakistani Prime Minister Imran Khan on Friday and said he had surrendered to the International Monetary Fund (IMF) in the economic war, Dunya News reported.

 Sharif said the government has said the burden will not fall on the poor, when in reality the mini budget will completely take over the engine of the economy.